Gunthersuper/instagram-like-bot/README.md

 ### Using:
 1. Open congif.py using any text editor.
-2. Make configuration (enter username, password, tags, locations, comments)
+2. Make configuration (enter username, password, tags, locations)
 3. Open CMD, console, or PowerShell in the bot folder.
 Enter: `py bot.py`